 Total HK\$'000

-Co ost and net carrying amount:
+Cost and net carrying amount:

-At t 1 April 2021, 31 March 2022, 1 April 2022 and 31 March 2023 500
+At 1 April 2023, 31 March 2024, 1 April 2024 and 31 March 2025 500

-As at 31 March 2023 and 2022, intangible asset comprised trading rights held in the Stock Exchange, which allow the Group to trade securities on or through the Stock Exchange.
+As at 31 March 2025 and 2024, intangible asset comprised trading rights held in the Stock Exchange, which allow the Group to trade securities on or through the Stock Exchange.
 It is considered by the Group's management as having an indefinite useful life since it is expected to generate net cash inflow indefinitely; and therefore, it is required to be tested for impairment annually and is considered not impaired at the reporting date.

-16. FINANCIAL ASSETS AT FAIR VALUE THROUGH PROFIT OR LOSS
+16. FINANCIAL ASSETS AND FINANCIAL LIABILITIES AT FAIR VALUE THROUGH PROFIT OR LOSS

-Financial assets at fair value through profit or loss as at 31 March 2023 represented securities and bonds listed in Hong Kong, Amsterdam, Sweden, Japan and the United States (2022: securities and bonds listed in Hong Kong, Amsterdam, Sweden and the United States).
-Fair value of the listed securities and bonds has been determined by reference to their quoted bid prices at the reporting date in active markets and inactive markets.
+Financial assets and financial liabilities at fair value through profit or loss as at 31 March 2025 mainly represented securities, bonds and other financial derivative listed in Hong Kong, Amsterdam, Taiwan and the United States (2024: Hong Kong, Amsterdam, Japan and the United States).
+Fair value of the listed securities, bonds and other financial derivative have been determined by reference to their quoted bid prices at the reporting date in active markets and inactive markets.